PgBouncer connection pooler in a PostgreSQL cluster

 Transaction mode (transaction)

 The connection to PostgreSQL is maintained until the transaction completes.
-When the transaction completes, the pooler returns the connection to the pool.
+Once the transaction completes, the pooler returns the connection to the pool.
 This connection can later be reused by the same client for other connections or by another client.

-The total number of client connections to PgBouncer can be up to 10,000, but the number of active transactions determines the pool size.
+The total number of client connections to PgBouncer can reach 10,000, but the number of active transactions determines the size of the pool.
 For example, if the pool size is 30, there will be 30 active transactions.

-The number of connections between the connection pooler and each PostgreSQL database on each cluster node is also determined by the size of the pool.
+The number of connections between the connection pooler and each PostgreSQL database on each cluster node is also determined by the pool size.

-They do not work in transaction mode:
+The following do not work in transaction mode:

 - SET/RESET and LISTEN/NOTIFY commands;